 Essential Responsibilities and Duties:

-- Establish and achieve individual goals and departmental goals as they relate to the success of the bank’s Strategic Plan and specific job functions.
+- Establish individual goals and participate in departmental goals as they relate to the success of the bank’s Strategic Plan and specific job functions.

 - Participate in the business development efforts of the bank.

 - Perform other duties as assigned.

 Education: A high school diploma or equivalent is preferred.

 Experience: Experience handling or working with money is required.
 Banking/teller experience is preferred.
 Must have proficient computer knowledge and skills.
 Must be familiar with standard office equipment, such as, calculator, copier, etc.